Posts

 Image

 I didn’t grow up glued to the television.
 Most of the time we were outside, doing whatever kids did before screens followed you everywhere.
 TV filled the gaps rather than defining the day.
 When it rained, though, plans changed quickly, and whatever happened to be on usually stayed on.
 Because of that, my memories of a lot of 1980s TV are a little hazy.
 I didn’t follow every series religiously, and I almost certainly watched many of them on second or even third runs.
 In Ireland, shows often arrived well after their original US broadcasts, and episodes weren’t always shown in sequence.
 RTÉ seemed to buy what was popular rather than what was current, and as viewers we just went along with it.
+Some shows from that era were merely part of the background of growing up rather than must-watch weekly viewing, and I’ve looked at a few of those in my post 80s TV I Caught in Passing – Still Fun, Still Worth Owning on Disc .

 Weekday TV I Grew Up With – The 80s Shows Worth Owning on Disc